Nibirutta/task-api/DEVLOG.md

 - *Added the required dependencies for the project.
 I might add more later if needed*.
 - *Started building the models to see what I'll need to do next*.
 - *Added CORS to control and secure cross-origin server requests*.
+- *Started the server to test if the connection to MongoDB was working correctly*.